 Locator builders allow us to prioritize the order of locator types that are generated while recording the user actions.
 Locators are the set of standards by which we uniquely identify a web element on a web page.

-Formats option allows user to convert the Selenium IDE test case (selenese commands) into desired format.
+Formats option allows the user to convert the Selenium IDE test case (selenese commands) into the desired format.

 E) Help Menu